permalik/tymalik_primary/articles/0001-build-a-pc.md

 #### Attach CPU

-Gloves might prevent transmission of unwanted oils onto CPU pins.
+Gloves may be preferred, as they might prevent transmission of unwanted oils onto CPU pins.

-Using a tool or hand, clutch processor by corners and line up pins with slot on motherboard.
+Using either a specialized tool or hand, clutch processor by corners and line up pins with slot on motherboard.

 Avoid forcing into place.

-Slide bar and lock CPU with motherboard.
+Once CPU is comfortably in place, slide bar and lock it together with motherboard.

 Appending a cooling fan calls for thermal paste.